History of Hungary: Migration period

+The Pannonian provinces suffered from the Migration Period from 379 onwards, the settlement of the Goth-Alan-Hun ally caused repeated serious crises and devastations, the contemporaries described it as a state of siege, Pannonia became an invasion corridor both in the north and in the south.
+The flight and emigration of the Romans began after two hard decades in 401, this also caused a recession in secular and ecclesiastical life.
+The Hun control gradually expanded over Pannonia from 410, finally the Roman Empire ratified the cession of Pannonia by treaty in 433.
+The flight and emigration of the Romans from Pannonia continued without interruption until the invasion of the Avars.
+The largest Roman emigration was the earliest and the 5th and 6th centuries were a phase of gradual emigration.

 In 453, King Attila died suddenly, resulting in the quick disintegration of his empire.
 The Huns withdrew to Eastern Europe following the defeat of Attila's son, Ellac, by a coalition of Germanic tribes from the Carpathian Basin.
 Consequently, the Ostrogoths and Gepids established their kingdoms in the western and eastern part of the Carpathian Basin.
 Their wars left the region in ruins when King Theodoric abandoned it for the Italian Peninsula, leaving a power vacuum in Pannonia.
 From the beginning of the 6th century, the Lombards gradually took possessions in the region, eventually reaching Sirmium, the contemporary capital of the Gepid Kingdom.
-After a series of wars involving the Byzantines, the latter finally fell to the invasion of the nomadic Pannonian Avars led by Khagan Bayan I. Due to their fear of the powerful Avars, the Lombards also departed to Italy in 568, thereafter the whole basin came under the rule of the Avar Khaganate.
+After a series of wars involving the Byzantines, the latter finally fell to the invasion of the nomadic Pannonian Avars led by Khagan Bayan I. Due to their fear of the powerful Avars, the Lombards also departed in 568, thereafter the whole basin came under the rule of the Avar Khaganate.